Winston Ho 何嶸.

-She was an officer in the New Orleans Chinese Association 紐奧良華人聯誼會, the Taiwanese Association of New Orleans 紐奧良台灣商會, and the Louisiana Asian Chamber of Commerce 路州亞洲商會, and a delegate in the Asian Pacific American Society of New Orleans (APAS).
+She was an officer in the New Orleans Chinese Association 紐奧良華人聯誼會, the Taiwanese Association of New Orleans 紐奧良台灣商會, and the Louisiana Asian Chamber of Commerce 路州亞洲商會, and a community representative in the Asian Pacific American Society of New Orleans (APAS).
 She was also an activist in the greater New Orleans community, as a former chairwoman of the New Orleans Video Access Center (NOVAC), and a board member on the Greater New Orleans Foundation, the United Way, and the Southeastern Louisiana Girl Scout Council.

-Born Deng Shaie-mae 鄧霞梅 in Taipei, Taiwan, Temple graduated from high school in Benghazi, Lybia, and completed a masters degree in nuclear engineering in the early 1970s at the Lowell Technological Institute in Massachusetts.
+Born Deng Shaie-mae 鄧霞梅 in Taipei, Taiwan 臺灣台北市, Temple graduated from high school in Benghazi, Lybia, and completed a masters degree in nuclear engineering in the early 1970s at the Lowell Technological Institute in Massachusetts.
 There were few female nuclear engineers in the United States at the time, let alone foreign-born female nuclear engineers.
 Temple was a former resident of Atlanta, but moved to New Orleans after divorcing her husband.
 She worked for the Entergy Corporation, and later founded her own successful consulting practice.
 She was a 20 year resident of New Orleans and Algiers.

 By the year 2000, Temple had started working on a major research project on the history of Chinese Americans in New Orleans.
 Temple was among the first researchers to rediscover the Chinese Tomb in St. Louis No. 1, one of the earliest Chinese tombs in the American South, and she was among the first to write about New Orleans Chinatown since its destruction in 1937.
 Temple was also among the first to conduct a major oral history project with the Chinese and Asian American communities in Louisiana.

-Temple was rumored to be writing a book on the history of the Chinese in New Orleans.
-In 2001, she produced a 7-minute video biography of her own life, which may have been an attempt to secure grant funding, possibly for a full-length documentary.
+Temple was rumored to be writing a book on the history of the Chinese in New Orleans, and in 2001, she produced a 7-minute video biography of her own life, which may have been an attempt to secure grant funding, possibly for a full-length documentary.
 This video was produced with a professional video and editing team through her connections with NOVACs.
 Temple was also waging a losing battle against the New Orleans City Council to preserve its last surviving storefronts at the end of Tulane Avenue, where Chinatown once existed.
 This battle led to her creation of the “Asian Bayou” website, one of the earliest websites dedicated to the history of the Chinese in the city.

 Sadly, Shaie-mei Temple passed away unexpectedly in 2002 at the age of 52, and most of her research was lost.
 The 7-minute video of her life is one of the only surviving documents produced from her research.
 This video had been missing since 2002, but it was rediscovered by NOVACs in their archives in 2012.
 We believe Temple may have produced more videos, but they remain missing to this day.
 I created the History of Chinese Americans in New Orleans website partly to continue her research, and it is dedicated to her memory.